-We recommend that you install sediment trap in supply line as shown in Figure 14.
+We recommend that you install a sediment trap in supply line as shown in Figure 16 or 17, depending on your model.
 Locate sediment trap where it is within reach for cleaning.
 Install in piping system between fuel supply and heater.
 Locate sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.